sarmadiali98/ReLico/README.md

 The supported source subset is **Deterministic Timed Rebeca (DTR)**:

-- actor execution is deterministic
+- actor execution is deterministic,
-- scheduling conflicts are resolved by explicit `@priority(...)`
+- scheduling conflicts are resolved by explicit `@priority(...)`,
-- the `after(...)` timing primitive is supported
+- the `after(...)` timing primitive is supported,
-- `delay` and `deadline` are not part of the supported subset
+- `delay` and `deadline` are not part of the supported subset.

 ### Lingua Franca assumptions

 The generated LF targets a subset centered on:

-- reactors
+- reactors,
-- input and output ports
+- input and output ports,
-- state
+- state,
-- logical actions
+- logical actions,
-- reactions
+- reactions,
-- main-reactor connections
+- main-reactor connections.

 The mapping does **not** rely on full LF features such as timers, physical actions, methods, or hierarchical models.